 The Office of Admissions reviews applications and admits students to enter the University at the beginning of either the fall (August) or spring (January) semesters.
-All students who believe they meet the spirit and intent of the University's liberal arts mission are encouraged to apply and their applications will be given full and thorough consideration.
-Freshman applicants are encouraged to apply for admission and supporting requirements no later than mid-January.
+All students who believe they meet the spirit and intent of the University's liberal arts mission are encouraged to apply and can be sure their applications will be given full and thorough consideration.
+Freshman applicants are encouraged to apply for admission and supporting requirements by mid-January.

-To apply for freshman admission, students must submit the following:
+To apply for freshman admission, students must submit the following to the Office of Admissions:

-- Completed application for admission: Eastern's Online Application or www.commonapp.com - Non-refundable \$50 application fee - An official copy of secondary school transcript or GED - Two letters of recommendation, at least one of which must be from a teacher or guidance counselor - SAT I or ACT scores (Test Optional applicants do not need to send scores) - Essay (up to 500 words)
+- Completed application for admission: Eastern's Online Application or www.commonapp.com - Non-refundable \$50 application fee - An official copy of secondary school transcript or GED - Two letters of recommendation, at least one of which must be from a teacher or guidance counselor - SAT I or ACT scores (Test Optional applicants do not need to send scores) Essay (up to 500 words)